eduvpn/documentation/FIREWALL.md

 To apply the changes you make to the firewall, run the `apply_changes.sh` script from this repository on your VPN server.

+## Custom Firewall

+If you want something more complicated, you can still use the generated firewall as a base to start from.

+**NOTE**: if you go down this path, make sure you remove `vpn-server-node-generate-firewall --install` from your copy of `apply_changes.sh`!

+You can modify `/etc/sysconfig/iptables` and `/etc/sysconfig/ip6tables`
+manually and restart the firewall:

+    $ sudo systemctl restart iptables
+    $ sudo systemctl restart ip6tables

+### Different Public IP for Different Profile

+Assume you have two VPN profiles, one for `employees` and one for `admin` and they both use NAT.
+But now you want to use a different public IP address for traffic coming from each of these profiles.
+If you so far used the generated firewall, you'd have something like this in `/etc/sysconfig/iptables`:

+    *nat
+    :PREROUTING ACCEPT [0:0]
+    :INPUT ACCEPT [0:0]
+    :OUTPUT ACCEPT [0:0]
+    :POSTROUTING ACCEPT [0:0]
+    -A POSTROUTING --source 10.0.1.0/24 --jump MASQUERADE
+    -A POSTROUTING --source 10.0.2.0/24 --jump MASQUERADE
+    COMMIT

+Here `10.0.1.0/24` is the `employees` profile, and `10.0.2.0/24` is the `admin` profile.

+You can replace the two `POSTROUTING` rules by these:

+    -A POSTROUTING -s 10.0.1.0/24 --jump SNAT --to-source 1.2.3.4 -A POSTROUTING -s 10.0.2.0/24 --jumo SNAT --to-source 1.2.3.5

+Where `1.2.3.4` is the first public IPv4 address, and `1.2.3.5` is the second one.
+Don't forget to start the firewall as mentioned above.